jerrykan/wsgi-liveserver/README.rst

 Usage
 -----
-The wsgi-liveserver LiveServerTestCase can be used instead of unittest.TestCase for any tests that require a running web server.
-Simply define a create_app() method that returns the wsgi application that you want to have started up in the background, then write your tests as normal.
-LiveServerTestCase will handle starting and stopping the server for you.
+The wsgi-liveserver `LiveServerTestCase` can be used instead of `unittest.TestCase` for any tests that require a running web server.
+Simply define a `create_app()` method that returns the WSGI application that you want to have started up in the background, then write your tests as normal.
+`LiveServerTestCase` will handle starting and stopping the server for you.

 Port Range
 ~~~~~~~~~~